Youth and Family Psychotherapy Services (YFPS) at William James College

 Emma Peterson, PhD, co-director of the YFPS, is a clinical psychologist with extensive experience working with children, adolescents, and their families.
 Dr. Peterson completed her doctoral training at the University of Denver.
 She continued her internship and postdoctoral training at the Children’s Hospital of Philadelphia and the Kennedy Krieger Institute of the Johns Hopkins School of Medicine, where she gained expertise in the application of evidence-based approaches to a wide range of developmental, behavioral, and emotional presentations in outpatient, medical, and community-based settings.
 Dr. Peterson is an Assistant Professor at William James College and core faculty member for the Children and Families of Adversity and Resilience (CFAR) concentration.

-Julie Ryan, PhD, consulting psychologist and faculty supervisor, is a clinical psychologist specializing in evidence-based treatment for anxiety, behavioral, and mood disorders with children, adolescents and families.
+Julie Ryan, PhD, consulting psychologist, is a clinical psychologist specializing in evidence-based treatment for anxiety, behavioral, and mood disorders with children, adolescents and families.
 Dr. Ryan completed her doctoral training at the State University of New York, at Albany.
 She continued her training at Montefiore Medical Center/Albert Einstein College of Medicine, and at New York University Medical Center, Child Study Center.
 She has received extensive training in Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT) and Parent Management Training (PMT).
 She has served on the faculty of New York University (adjunct) and Fairleigh Dickinson University.
 Dr. Ryan is an Associate Professor at William James College, where she serves as director of the child clinical concentration, Children and Families of Adversity and Resilience (CFAR).

 Email address: YFPS@williamjames.edu

 Direct Phone Number: 617-831-1176